 American literature on the Vietnam War.
 The Vietnam War affected the entire American nation, and the volume of American writing on this subject is enormous.

-American literature on the Vietnam War: until the war ended in 1975, I only read a few American literary books on this topic: Letters from Vietnam (1967); A Poetry Reading Against the Vietnam War (1966); the two novels I remember most are Sand in the Wind (1973) by Robert Roth (born 1948) - a former US Marine - a work of nearly 500 pages, describing 13 months in Central Vietnam of a platoon of American soldiers, the romantic love of an American lieutenant in Da Nang and Hue, a war of unclear meaning, heroes and victims, cruel soldiers, brave Viet Cong...
+American literature on the Vietnam War: Until the war ended in 1975, I had only read a few American literary works on this topic: Letters from Vietnam (1967); A Poetry Reading Against the Vietnam War (1966); and two novels, of which I remember most vividly: Sand in the Wind (1973) by Robert Roth (born 1948) - a former US Marine - a nearly 500-page work describing 13 months in central Vietnam for a platoon of American soldiers, the romantic love story of an American lieutenant in Da Nang and Hue, a war of unclear meaning, heroes and victims, ruthless soldiers, courageous Viet Cong…

-The Vietnam War also affected the American people, and the volume of American writing on this subject - research, reality and fiction - is huge.
-People who lived in Vietnam told about their life experiences, finding a novel form to explain Vietnam.
-The first work of this type was One Very Hot Day (1968) by journalist David Halberstam (1934-2007), which tells about the fear and heat that enveloped a group of American soldiers in an ambush...
-Larry Heinerman (1944-2014) wrote a work with the heat of the battlefield as early as 1974, and he won the National Book Award for Paco's Story (1987), which tells about the only survivor of a company of American soldiers, wandering like a soulless shadow.
-Born on the Fourth of July , 1976 by Ronald Lawrence Kovic (born 1946) depicts the tragedy of a soldier.
+The Vietnam War also affected the American nation, resulting in a vast body of American literature on the subject – research, realism, and fiction.
+Those who had lived in Vietnam recounted their experiences, seeking a novelistic form to explain Vietnam.
+The first work of this type was *One Very Hot Day * (1968) by journalist David Halberstam (1934-2007), which depicts the fear and heat engulfing a group of American soldiers in an ambush.
+Larry Heinerman (1944-2014), as early as 1974, wrote works imbued with the heat of the battlefield.
+He won the National Book Award for *Paco's Story * (1987), about the sole survivor of an American company, wandering like a soulless shadow. *Born on the Fourth of July * (1976) by Ronald Lawrence Kovic (born 1946) portrays the tragedy of the soldier.

-The work A Rumor of War (1977) by Philip Caputo (born 1941) - a Marine lieutenant, landed in Da Nang in 1965, later became a war correspondent.
-The work analyzes the penetration of cruelty into the human heart, reminding us of the story Heart of Darkness (1899) by Polish-born British writer Joseph Conrad (1857-1924).
+Philip Caputo's (born 1941) work, *A Rumor of War * (1977), is a Marine lieutenant who landed in Da Nang in 1965 and later became a war correspondent.
+The work analyzes the intrusion of cruelty into the human heart, reminiscent of *Heart of Darness* ( 1899 ) by the Polish-born British writer Joseph Conrad (1857-1924).

-Going after Cacciato (1978) is considered the best novel about the Vietnam War, the book won the National Book Award in the United States in 1979.
-The author Tim O'Brien (born 1946) is a soldier who was drafted.
-Vietnam for him is a planet as strange as the moon; he only wants to live to return home.
-The work describes the escape of Cacciato, a soldier who knows nothing about the war, and is wanted all over the world by a squad led by Corporal Paul Berlin.
-The writing style is influenced by Hemingway's style of recording unexplained impressions, almost surreal or "magical realism".
+Going After Cacciato (1978) is considered the best novel about the Vietnam War, winning the National Book Award in 1979.
+The author, Tim O'Brien (born 1946), was a draft-in soldier.
+Vietnam was a foreign planet to him, like the moon; his only goal was to survive and return home.
+The work depicts the escape of Cacciato, a soldier with no understanding of war, pursued worldwide by a squad led by Corporal Paul Berlin.
+The writing style is influenced by Hemingway's unexplained, almost surreal or "magical realism" style of observation.

-Vietnam was an early influence on the stage, especially with the trilogy of plays by David William Rabe (born 1940).
-The first, Sticks and Bones (1969), tells the story of a young man who returns from Vietnam blind, isolated from his family, and commits suicide.
-The second, The Basic Training of Pavlo Hummel (1971), opens in a Saigon bar: drunken soldiers swear and brag about their lives; when Pavlo begins to tell his story, a Viet Cong grenade explodes and he is wounded and has to be led away by a black comrade.
-The third, Streamers (1976), depicts three soldiers, two white and one black, sharing a room in a camp, waiting to go to Vietnam.
-They compete to tell gruesome stories of the fighting that awaits them in the green jungles of Vietnam.
+The Vietnamese theater scene quickly gained prominence in Vietnam, particularly with the trilogy by David William Rabe (born 1940).
+The first, *Sticks and Bones* (1969), tells the story of a young soldier returning from Vietnam who becomes blind, lives alone with his family, and then commits suicide.
+The second, *The Basic Training of Pavlo Hummel* (1971), opens with a scene in a Saigon bar: drunken soldiers spout foul language and boast about their lives; when Pavlo begins his story, a Viet Cong grenade explodes, and he is wounded and has to be carried away by a Black comrade.
+The third, *Streamers* (1976), depicts three soldiers, two white and one Black, sharing a room in a camp, awaiting their deployment to Vietnam.
+They compete to recount the horrific battles awaiting them in the Vietnamese jungle.

-In addition to the novels mentioned above, here are some other works: The Armies of the Night (1968) by Norman Mailer (1923-2007); Fire in the Lake (1972) by journalist Frances Fitzgerald (born 1950); Viet Journal (1974) by James Jones; Indian Country (1987) by Philip Caputo ...
-These are not the last works about the Vietnam War because American history is divided into two periods: one period before and one period after the Vietnam War.
+Besides the novels mentioned above, here are some other works: The Armies of the Night (1968) by Norman Mailer (1923-2007); Fire in the Lake (1972) by journalist Frances Fitzgerald (born 1950); Viet Journal (1974) by James Jones; Indian Country (1987) by Philip Caputo… These are not the last works about the Vietnam War because American history is divided into two periods: one before and one after the Vietnam War.

 Source